pzsette/SubscriptionsManager/README.md

 `mvn clean verify -P coverage-check`

-or you can executio **mutation testing** with pit with:
+or you can execute **mutation testing** pit with:

-`mvn clean verify -P mutation testing`
+`mvn clean verify -P mutation-testing`

 ## Run the app

-Before using the app run MongoDB in a container, specifing port, with the command:
+Before using the app run **MongoDB** in a container, specifing port, with the command:

 `docker run -p 27017:27017 --rm mongo:4.2.3`

-The build the JAR package through the command
+To build the **fat JAR** package through the command

-`comand per JAR` or alteratively you can download the JAR directly from here
+`mvn clean package` or alteratively you can download the JAR directly from [here](https://github.com/pzsette/SubscriptionsManager/releases)

 Start the app with